 American Council on Exercise (ACE) Health Coach Certification

-ACE offers two seperate packages when it comes to this certification.
-The first is the cheapest but already expects participants to have some knowledge principles related or health coaching or have had experience in the health field.
-The second is a fully comprehensive package for those with no prior knowledge that want to become health coaches.
+ACE offers two separate packages when it comes to this certification.
+The first is the cheapest but already expects participants to have some knowledge of principles related or health coaching or have had experience in the health field.
+The second is a fully comprehensive package for those without prior knowledge who want to become health coaches.

 Each of these will provide you with the knowledge to:

 - Help fight against the rise of chronic diseases such as diabetes and hypertension